Khalil Rza Uluturk: Parliamentary Elections

+Despite collecting a total of 3,314 votes—79 votes before and 87 after the elections—the government claimed insufficient majority and disqualified him from the position.

+In the spring of 1991, Abulfaz Elchibey sent Khalil Rza and his wife, along with other representatives, to Ankara.
+They later traveled to Istanbul.
+On May 6, 1991, Khalil Rza delivered a speech at the Turkish Cultural Association.
+During the same period, the "Western Thrace Journal" honored him with the title of "Turkish Nation Award Laureate on behalf of Western Thrace and World Turks."
+A year later, in 1992, he was awarded the title of "People's Poet of the Republic of Azerbaijan."

 Death

 Due to health issues, in 1992, Khalil Rza underwent diabetes and eye examinations at Cerrahpaşa Hospital in Istanbul upon the directive of Süleyman Demirel.
 On May 19, he had heart surgery at Haseki Cardiology Hospital.
 He returned to Baku on February 11, 1993, but a wound on his leg failed to heal, leading to his transfer to Germany on August 23, 1993.
 There, he was treated at the Zolenger City Clinic, and his treatment continued at the Cardiology Institute in Baku.

 During President Heydar Aliyev’s visit to France, Khalil Rza and his wife were part of the delegation.
 However, his diabetes caused persistent discomfort, leading to wounds on his toes.
 After returning to Baku, doctors had to amputate one of his toes.
 This marked his last trip abroad.
 Upon his return from France, Khalil Rza frequently delivered speeches in front-line regions, schools, and organizations, which further deteriorated his health, rendering treatments ineffective.During these years, Khalil Rza also became the editor-in-chief of the newly launched Gunay newspaper.

 Khalil Rza Uluturk died on June 22, 1994.
 His funeral was accompanied by the Azerbaijan State Philharmonic Orchestra, and his body was carried on shoulders to be laid to rest in the Alley of Honor (Fəxri Xiyaban).

 The poet’s statue was created by renowned sculptor Azad Aliyev.